cwrc/RDF-extraction/README.md

   -p, -pause, --pause   pause after every entry to examine output and be prompted to continue/quit
 ```

-Each script within `Entry/` can be run on its own, `bio_extraction.py` is the current main driver that calls needed functions within separate scripts.
+Each script within `Entry/` can be run on its own, `bio_extraction.py` is the current main driver of biography that calls needed functions within separate scripts.
 The same arguments are applicable to those scripts.

 Example:
 If you just wanted to test the extraction of cultural forms.
 You could do `python3 culturalForm.py -r 1`